sapegin/sapegin.me/src/content/blog/naming.md

 expect(c1.textContent).toEqual('1:6')
 -->

-Another common use case for magic numbers, that is somehow widely accepted, is HTTP status codes:
+Another common use case for magic numbers, which is somehow widely accepted, is HTTP status codes:

 ```js
 function getErrorMessage(error) {